 The BA (Hons) Physical Education at Liverpool John Moores University leads to a wide range of careers within teaching, community groups, the armed and uniformed services and much more.
 Combining theory with practice, the course also offers excellent work-related learning opportunities.

-- Developed by expert academics with an International reputation for the delivery of physical education
+- Developed by expert academics with an International national reputation for the delivery of physical education

 - Combines practical and theoretical aspects of physical education

 - Work experience opportunities at each level of study within the local community

 - Excellent career opportunities

 Watch our course video to find out more.
 You can also view our sport brochure to discover the full spectrum of LJMU Sport - when it comes to sport, we've got it covered